-Number 1 tip: keep all the ingredients as cold as possible!
+Number 1 tip: Keep all the ingredients as cold as possible!
 Chill the flour in the fridge ahead of time if possible (10-20 minutes).
 BUTTER: Start by cutting the butter into small cubes.
 Place in the freezer to chill until needed.

-DRY INGREDIENTS: in a large bowl, combine the orange zest and sugar.
+DRY INGREDIENTS: In a large bowl, combine the orange zest and sugar.
 Rub the two together with your fingers until the sugar is fully infused with the orange zest.
 Add in the baking powder, salt, and flour.
 Whisk until ingredients are combined.

-FORM SCONES: very lightly flour a surface and pour the mixture onto the surface.
-With lightly floured hands, gently work (we want to handle the dough as little as possible while still getting it into a cohesive disc) the dough into a ball.
-(If the dough is too sticky, add a tiny bit more flour; if it is too dry add 1-2 tablespoons additional cream.)
+FORM SCONES: Very lightly flour a surface and turn out the dough onto the surface.
+With lightly floured hands, gently work the dough into a ball(we want to handle the dough as little as possible while still getting it into a cohesive disc).
+If the dough is too sticky, add a tiny bit more flour; if it is too dry add 1-2 tablespoons additional cream.
 Press into a disc and cut exactly in half.
 Form each disc gently into a smaller disc about 5 inches wide.
-Chill the discs, wrapped tightly for 10 minutes in the fridge.
-Remove and cut (with a very sharp knife) each disc into 8 equal wedges.
+Chill the discs, wrapped tightly in plastic, for 10 minutes in the fridge.
+Remove and cut each disc into 8 equal wedges, using a very sharp knife.
 Try to cut each wedge in one decisive cut (don’t shimmy the knife through the wedge).
-Place wedges on a parchment paper (or silpat) lined baking sheet, about 2 inches apart from each other.
+Place wedges on a parchment paper (or Silpat) lined baking sheet, about 2 inches apart from each other.
 Pour remaining 2 (3 if needed) tablespoons heavy cream into a small dish.
 Using a pastry brush, brush the cream over the scones.
 Sprinkle with sparkling/coarse sugar if desired.